-The communication system in our models is composed of N{pop} individuals.
-Each has a simple vocabulary system that is represented by a table which relates words and meanings as shown in Fig. 1.
+The communication system in our models is composed of $N{\rm pop}$ individuals.
+Each has a simple vocabulary system that is represented by a table that relates words and meanings as shown in Figure 1.
 Identical words can appear more than one time, which corresponds to homonyms (word 12 in this figure), while each meaning appears one time in this table.
-These tables describe innate information, and are transmitted to offspring by genetic operators.
+These tables describe innate information and are transmitted to offspring by genetic operators.